alp-max/intrusion-detection-ml/README.md

 - Removing the `Intrusion` column was critical to avoid data leakage.
 - Random Forest outperformed KNN by capturing more BotAttack cases.
 - Normal and PortScan traffic were easy to classify, while BotAttack was the hardest to detect.

-## How to Run
-- Open the notebook `classification.ipynb` in Google Colab or Jupyter.
-- Run all cells to reproduce preprocessing, training, and evaluation results.